qns7/macOS.qotfiles/README.md

 ![Screenshot 2025-03-27 at 14 20 28](https://github.com/user-attachments/assets/2f9a8f46-c15a-4720-adca-d1534a5c2351)

 ### Explanation (left to right):
-- **Symbol**: indicator if external or internal display is focused (greyed-out if there are empty space, orange if there are fullscreen spaces)
+- **_Monitor / MacBook_**: indicator if external or internal display is focused (greyed-out if there are empty space, orange if there are fullscreen spaces)
 - **Numbers**: number of spaces on focused display . focused space on focused display : number of windows on focused space . number of apps on focused space
 - **Text**: focused / active app
 - **KC**: KeyboardCleanTool [clickable open/close]